a4aleem/irl_3d_uav/README.md

 # UAV Simulation Package based on Iris Quadcorpter in ROS, Gazebo and MAVROS

 ## Pre-requsites Installation
-   1) Installing Ardupilot and MAVProxy
+   1) Install Ardupilot and MAVProxy
    2) Install ROS and Setup Catkin Workspace
    3) Install Gazebo plugin for APM

-## Installing Ardupilot and MAVProxy
+## Install Ardupilot and MAVProxy

 ### Clone ArduPilot